-Connect to a remote USB IO Module with Windows
+Connect to a remote IO Module with Windows

 Network Device Server and Client Computer

 First of all, and that’s true for all described solutions, a TCP communication is established by running ser2net on the network device server.
 The ser2net application is routing a data stream from a TCP socket to a local device like a serial port.
 And since our LucidControl USB IO modules use the standard USB CDM profile, they behave like a standard serial port.
-The LucidIoCtrl command line tool as well as the API support direct socket communication.
+The LucidIoCtrl command line tool as well as the API support direct socket communication what is recommended for remote io solutions.

 USB IO Module Network Device Server with socat and ser2net